|Guide||♦||7 Triplogs||0 Topics|

 Waterfall splendour at a price

-Warning: Canyoneering involves descending narrows canyons and adventurers need to pay attention to the weather, do not go if there is any chance of rain.
+Canyoneering involves descending narrows canyons, and adventurers need to pay attention to the weather, do not go if there is any chance of rain.

 For this trip, you will need to come equipped with appropriate technical gear.
-This means: harness, helmet, rappelling device, locking caribiners, 30 ft webbing, 3 quick links, and an iron will.
+This means: harness, helmet, rappelling device, locking carabiners, 30 ft webbing, 3 quick links, and an iron will.
 GPS is recommended.
-Either bring 2x200 ft ropes, or a 200 ft rope and 200 ft pull-cord.
+Either bring 2x200 ft ropes or a 200 ft rope and 200 ft pull-cord.
 A wetsuit is not required in summer, but bring a drybag and expect to get completely soaked.

 This trip involves serious amounts of bushwhacking and down-climbing, so be prepared for very slow progress.
 You are forewarned